Computing the Dimension of a Bipartition Matrix: Bipartitions and bipartition matrices

+An \emph{ordered set} is either the empty set or a strictly increasing set of positive integers.

-\begin{definition} Let $A$ be an ordered set.
-A \textbf{partition} $p$ of $A$ of length $r$, denoted $p = A_{1} | A_{2} | \cdots| A_{r}$, is an ordered $r$-tuple of (possibly empty) pairwise disjoint subsets $A_i$ of $A$ such that $\cup A_i =A$.
-Each subaet $A_{i}$ is called a \textbf{block}; two adjacent blocks are separated by a \textbf{divider}.
-When $A_{i}=\varnothing$ we denote the empty block $A_{i}$ with $0$. \end{definition}
+\begin{definition} Let $A$ be a finite ordered set.
+A \textbf{partition of} $A$ \textbf{of length} $r$, denoted $A_{1}|A_{2}|\cdots|A_{r}$, is an ordered partition of ordered subsets of $A$.
+Each subset $A_{i}$ is called a \textbf{block}; two adjacent blocks are separated by a \textbf{divider}.
+An empty block is denoted by $0$. \end{definition}

-Note that this definition differs from the classical definition of a partition, which requires all blocks to be non-empty.
-This difference is important; indeed, the dimension of a bipartition matrix essentially reduces to counting empty partition blocks.
+Definition \ref{defn1} differs from the standard definition of a partition in which all blocks are non-empty and unordered.
+This difference is important---the algorithm for computing the dimension of a BPM essentially reduces to counting empty blocks.
+Dividers will play a pivotal role in the definition of an ``embedding partition,'' which encodes the precise way in which a subset $A$ of an ordered set $B$ is embedded in $B$ (see Definition \ref{defn4}).

-\begin{example} The partition $p=12|0|0$ of length $3$ consists of pairwise disjoint subsets of $A=\{1,2\}$.
-The first block contains the elements $1$ and $2$, and as a stylistic choice we do not separate them by commas.
+\begin{example} The partition $p:=12|0|0$ has length $3$ and contains three disjoint subsets of $A=\{1,2\}$.
+The first block contains the elements $1$ and $2$, and as a stylistic choice we will not separate them by commas.
 The second and third blocks are empty.
-In the context of the computer program in Appendix A, the partition $p$ is represented as
+In the context of the computer program in Appendix A, the partition $p$ is represented as \end{example}